OliverUv/catastrophic/README.md

 * An associated HTTP Status Code

 When you create a Catastrophe, you can annotate it with some arbitrary data.
-You can wrap an existing `instanceof Error`.
+You can wrap an `instanceof Error`.
 If you don't, a native JS `new Error('catastrophic')` object is used.
 A stack trace from one of these is accessible.

 You use a builder pattern (-ish) to construct error categories with errors, and receive one factory object per category, which lets you